 Reassuring someone with BPD can sometimes be quite difficult, but it is extremely necessary.
 Here are six clear and practical steps you can take to better the way you reassure someone with BPD.

 Hello gang!
 We are taking a detour from the usual gay content to address a topic that is quite personal and important to me: BPD communication (regarding reassurance).
-Tomorrow’s post will focus on BPD communication during conflicts, but I recommend reading this post first.
+A separate post focuses on BPD communication during conflicts, but I recommend reading this post first.

 BPD (borderline personality disorder) is a cluster B personality disorder that makes it difficult to regulate emotions and comes with intense fear of abandonment.
 This fear seeps into most actions and means of communication for someone with BPD.
 Therefore, it is difficult, but vital, to develop particular and heathy communication habits.

 Many people with BPD experience unstable relationships (with partners/family/friends) because they have difficulty interpreting the actions of their loved ones the way we intend it.
 Their fear of abandonment often puts them on edge, as if they are always looking for “proof” that the people in their life will be leaving them/doesn’t care about them.
 It is very important to try to understand this when communicating with someone with BPD.

 “Splitting” is a coping mechanism and a very common trait of many people with BPD.
 This is an immediate reaction to an event in order to regain control over their emotions by deciding that their emotions/feelings do not matter in a particular moment.
-The next blog regarding communication during conflicts will discuss splitting in further detail.
+The blog regarding communication during conflicts will discuss splitting in further detail.

 My girlfriend of four years was diagnosed with BPD in 2017, which you can read about here and here.
 The steps in this blog are based off of what works well for our communication, but some things may not be applicable for all relationships with someone with BPD (including those with friends/family members.)

 For clarity, I will be referring to the person with BPD as “your person.”